dipk1234/Assignment-/README.md

 # Credit Assessment Model

 This repository contains code for building a credit assessment model using machine learning techniques.
-The model is trained on a dataset from the banking and financial sector to predict credit default.
+The model is trained on a banking and financial sector dataset to predict credit default.

 ## Dataset